 Working in the trenches to force incremental change of a terrible industry, when I could sell out and become a multimillionaire many times over, is stupid and ridiculous.
 But I do.
 We won’t sell out.
 There are many reasons why being singularly dedicated to a social cause, and only valuing money for its role in that cause, is stupid and ridiculous.
 But when we do, the market rewards us.
 Our social mission powered our growth.

 As long as Gravity remains a purpose-driven company, breeding trust among our clients, partners and team members, then its growth will serve as an example for others.
-If we can up-end an industry characterised by manufactured complexity and greed, others will follow our lead.
+If we can up-end an industry characterized by manufactured complexity and greed, others will follow our lead.
 We will have helped create a chain reaction transforming not only our industry but also the way business is done across the entire economy.

 I’m a proud member of YPO, a network of business leaders focused on lifelong learning, engaging and growing.
 This is an opportunity to shift your perspective and accomplish all three.
 If we can think of credit card processing as a social cause, then you can view your business this way.
 If we can hold our purpose above all else, so can you.